ksevindik/ksevindik.github.io/_posts/2005-09-14-a-small-silly-reminder-for-unclosed-session-warning-of-hibernate.md

+---
+layout: post
-# A Small Silly Reminder For Unclosed Session Warning of Hibernate
+title: A Small Silly Reminder For Unclosed Session Warning of Hibernate
+author: Kenan Sevindik
+---
 If you suddenly receive a warning stating "**unclosed connection, forgot to call close() on your Session**" from Hibernate, and you are utilizing **OpenSessionInViewFilter** to manage your Hibernate sessions, it is crucial to verify that the filter mapping of OpenSessionInViewFilter in **web.xml** precedes any other filter mappings, such as Acegi Security Filters.